 For: Life among the leaves

-A stilted affair surrounded by serene Somerset greenery, The Birdhouse at Crewkerne’s The Yurt Retreat is a top shout.
+Surrounded by serene Somerset greenery, The Birdhouse at Crewkerne’s The Yurt Retreat is a top shout.
 Clad in local cedar, it looks like a giant bird box and inside there’s a vaulted ceiling, curved walls and windows framing verdant views.
 Luxuries include a lovely handmade bed, rain-head shower, access to a new woodland sauna and a kitchen with 80-year-old boards reclaimed from the parachute regiment Nissen huts from Salisbury Plain.
-Enter the organic farm site through a gate in the hornbeam hedge, head for a clearing alive with birdsong and find your sanctuary behind some luxurious yurts, also available to hire.
+Enter the organic farm site through a gate in the hornbeam hedge, head for a clearing that’s alive with birdsong and find your sanctuary behind some luxurious yurts, also available to hire.

 For: The ultimate sense of freedom

-For: Rugged beauty (see lead image)
+For: Rugged beauty (lead image)

 Twenty-eight miles off the Cornish coast, lie the beautiful Isles of Scilly – a breath-taking archipelago offering the mildest climate in the UK, irresistible panoramas and a real sense of escape from everyday life.
 Natural beauty is the name of the game here.
 Choose to take advantage of it with some dolphin-spotting, watersports, boat trips, snorkelling with seals in the clear turquoise sea, or by exploring a botanical island hotspot.
 The pace of life feels wonderfully gentle across the five isles – St Mary’s, St Martin’s, Tresco, Bryher and St Agnes – with exotic flora and fauna abounding and the social calendar populated with live music, food festivals and hiking tours.
 (You can walk from Tresco to Bryher during the Scilly Low Tide Events when there is an extreme spring tide.)
-There’s also the new Island Helicopters service that’s just launched, if you don’t fancy taking the plane from Exeter or sailing on the Scillonian passenger ferry from Penzance.
+There’s also the new Island Helicopters service, if you don’t fancy taking the plane from Exeter or sailing on the Scillonian passenger ferry from Penzance.

 For: The cosy getaway